CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Cims-not-using-public-transport.md

 * Roads with pavements are essential for your transit infrastructure
     * No pavement = pedestrians can't navigate the road (or even park on it in most cases)
 * Highways and some other roads don't have pedestrian pavements
-    * There might be some workshop high way assets that have pavements?
+    * There might be some workshop highway assets that have pavements?
 * Elevated roads generally do not support 'stops' on transport routes
     * [Elevated Stops Enabler](https://steamcommunity.com/sharedfiles/filedetails/?id=634913093) removes that limitation